-Character education with a wagging tale – that’s how you can describe humane education.
-Humane education is an approach to teaching that inspires kindness to animals, people and the environment – every living thing.
+Humane education is an approach to teaching that fosters empathy and compassion for animals, people and the environment – every living thing.
 Humane education incorporates students’ relationships with other species and the earth we share, thus providing a unique point of reference for reflection on one’s place in the world.

 The idea that encouraging kindness to animals will result in more kindness to people has been the underlying philosophy of the humane education movement for close to 150 years.
 It has long been recognized by SPCAs and Humane Societies across the continent, many of which originally had the mandate of protecting both animals and children.